devspace-sh/devspace/docs/pages/cli/configuration/profiles-patches.md

       - image: john/prodbackend
 ```

-> As shown in this example, it is possible to use `replace` and `patch` options in combination when defining profiles.
+> As shown in this example, it is possible to use `replace` and `patch` options in combination.